Spirited Centering Prayer: A Communal Practice of Being Still

 Facilitator

 Sheri Brown is a retired special education teacher, news reporter, and video producer who has written liturgy, prayers, poems, and reflections on scripture for 15 years.
 She facilitates faith adventures through Spirit in the Desert and various congregations, often with a strong emphasis on climate justice.
 She also participates in a number of book groups and facilitates Spirited Book Club discussions.
-Sheri and spouse, ELCA pastor Kirk Anderson (retired), live near Prescott, AZ, but are currently on interim assignment in Coeur d’Alene, Idaho.
+Sheri and spouse, ELCA pastor Kirk Anderson (retired), are currently on interim assignment in Coeur d’Alene, Idaho.

 Read more about Sheri Brown.